phopper-pivotal/pcf_an_animiated_short/labs/lab4/README.md

 Pivotal Cloud Foundry's actively monitors the health of our application processes and will restart them should they crash.

-If you don't have one already running, start a log tail for `workshop`.
+If you don't have one already running, start a log tail for _workshop_

 `$ cf logs workshop`